American Forts: East

 (unknown), near Minisink Island ?

-A legendary Indian fortress supposedly located near Minisink Island.
+A legendary Indian fortress supposedly located somewhere near the southern end of Minisink Island.

 Anthony Westbrook's Fort

-A fortified stone house with wood roof, built in 1735.
+A fortified stone house with a wood-shingled roof, originally built in 1735.
 It was probably not palisaded.
-Site marked by a few stones.
 Also known as Fort Westbrook.
+The actual site is marked by a few stones, as the house was dismantled in the 1940's and relocated nearby.

 Samuel Brink's Fort

 A settlers' palisaded fortified wooden house.
 It was 50-by-24 feet, with a 59-square foot palisade.
-This may have been known as Shipeconk Fort (1756), a NJ colonial militia fort which was four miles upriver from Normanock Fort.
-Probably located near Mashipacong Island.
+This may have been known as Shipeconk Fort (1756), a NJ colonial militia fort for 10 men which was four miles upriver from Normanock Fort.
+Probably located on Blockhouse Hill near Mashipacong Island.

 Tappan Encampment